-Did you know there is now a National Register for Children and Teens with Type 1 Diabetes?
+Did you know there is a National Register for Children and Teens with Type 1 Diabetes?
 It is officially called the Irish Childhood Diabetes National Register, or ICDNR and has been in place since 2008.

-Limited data regarding Type 1 diabetes was available for Ireland prior to the development of the National Diabetes Register in 2008 with Ireland thought to have one of the lowest rates of diabetes in childhood and adolescence in Europe.
-However, the 1997 national incidence study conducted by the researchers from the University of Dublin, Trinity College and National Children’s Hospital demonstrated that Ireland had a high rate of diabetes, in the top 25% for Europe.
+Limited data regarding Type 1 diabetes were available for Ireland prior to the development of the National Diabetes Register in 2008 with Ireland thought to have one of the lowest rates of diabetes in childhood and adolescence in Europe.
+However, the 1997 national incidence study conducted by the researchers from the University of Dublin, Trinity College Dublin and National Children’s Hospital demonstrated that Ireland had a high rate of diabetes, in the top 25% for Europe.
 (1) Ireland continues to have a very high incidence of T1D in children and adolescents aged under 15 years and continues in the top 25% worldwide.
 (2,3)

-A recent study revealed that the incidence of Type 1 diabetes is increasing in most populations in Europe at a rate of 0.6 – 9.3%.
-Not only are incidence rates predicted to continue to increase into the foreseeable future, children appear to be developing diabetes at a younger age (4).
+In 2009 a study revealed that the incidence of Type 1 diabetes is increasing in most populations in Europe at a rate of 0.6 – 9.3%.
+Not only were incidence rates predicted to continue to increase for the foreseeable future, children appeared to be developing diabetes at a younger age (4).
 A multicentre prospective study published in 2019 (online first in 2018) shows an average 3.4% increase every year in the incidence rate.
 According to the study findings this could mean a doubling of new cases of diabetes in Europe within the next 20 years approximately.
 Findings were based on an analysis of >84,000 children from 1989-2013 registered within 22 European countries.
 (5)

-Since January 1st 2008, all children/teenagers with newly diagnosed diabetes under the age of 15 years are offered the opportunity to join the ICDNR.
-The Register has been generously funded by the National Children’s Hospital Foundation and supported by Tallaght University Hospital.
+Since January 1st, 2008, all children/teenagers with newly diagnosed diabetes under the age of 15 years are offered the opportunity to join the ICDNR.
+To date the Register has been generously funded by the National Children’s Hospital Foundation and supported by Tallaght University Hospital.

 Register Progress to date

 The Register is making excellent progress.
-A massive amount of work, communication, and co-operation has been involved with the participation and backing of 20 Paediatric centres, Consultant and Diabetes Nurse Staffs, Parents, and Children.
+A massive amount of work, communication, and co-operation has been involved with the participation and backing of 20 Paediatric centres, Consultant and Diabetes Nursing Staff, Parents, and Children.
 Adult Endocrinologists are also contributing as part of a huge effort to ensure complete ascertainment of the under 15 population.
 The Register has tremendous potential to help people with Diabetes into the future.
-The Register is already helping the HSE in its service planning for your diabetes care.
+The Register provides anonymised data to the HSE to support its service planning for your diabetes care.

 How can you help?